voucherifyio/voucherify-openapi/docs/webhook-introductions/events-bus_val_rule-updated.md

-The `ENTS.BUS_VAL_RULE.UPDATED` webhook means that an existing business validation rule has been successfully modified.
+The `EVENTS.BUS_VAL_RULE.UPDATED` event indicates that an existing business validation rule has been successfully modified.
 The event provides the details about the business validation rule with the changes included.